 UMPD employs non-sworn Special Event Team (SET) members to provide additional security at athletic and entertainment events.
 SET members are trained annually by UMPD.
 SET members have no power to arrest but may detain.
-The training includes venue security, UM policies, de-escalation techniques, and enforcement communication.
+The training includes venue security, University of Montana policies, de-escalation techniques, and enforcement communication.
 SET members work in collaboration with UMPD to assist in the enforcement of University rules and regulations and the safeguarding of the campus community.
 SET members do not enforce local, state or federal laws.

-DISPATCH & PARKING
+DISPATCH

 UMPD's dispatch center is continuously staffed with trained and certified dispatchers who answer calls for service, dispatch officers and other emergency personnel to incidents, and monitor burglary and fire alarms.
-The department also employs students who carry out a variety of roles including administrative support and parking services.